By Ben Butler, Founder & Lead Developer at The Headless Hostman

 The Notification Center is an optional system you can enable or disable, but when it’s on, it does exactly what you’d hope: it notifies you via email anytime a major event occurs in your site’s publishing pipeline.

-As a rule, the person Initiating the action receives the primary notification, but you can Cc anyone you’d like on an email-by-email basis.
+As a rule, the person Initiating the action receives the primary notification, but you can Cc anyone you’d like on an email-by-email basis directly in the settings field.

 That email includes details like: